Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Discussion and Conclusion

+using the value of the surface parameter $W=0.26$ eV$\cdot$nm.
+The energies $E_{n}^{\rm sur}$ were found numerically as solutions of the equation $\Sigma(E_{n}^{\rm sur})=W$.
+The asymptotic expression of Eq.~\eqref{Esur_as} also gives a very good description of level splitting with an accuracy of $\pm 0.0005$\ meV.
+This excellent agreement with experiment demonstrates that our non-perturbative microscopic theory of interfaces with discontinuous dielectric constant describes properties of these interfaces without modification of the image charge potential, or knowledge of microscopic details of the interface.

 The one-dimensional non-perturbative theory developed in this paper is only the first step in a self-consistent quantitative description of electronic and optical properties of nanostructures with dielectric discontinuities.
+We have focused on the carrier motion in the direction perpendicular to the surface, and we have neglected the carrier motion along the surface.
+For this reason, our considerations do not include effects of the dielectric discontinuity on the interface polariton modes which are discussed in Ref.~\cite{Ridley}.
+We have also assumed that the non-local character of dielectric permittivity at the scale of individual atoms can be taken into account by the surface parameter $W$.
+Furthermore, we have taken into account the instantaneous part of the dielectric permittivity neglecting electronic and lattice relaxation processes in the surrounding medium.

-The natural next step is to apply such a theory to nanostructures with high enough symmetry that would allow for an exact analytic expression for the mirror potential, and for a separation of variables in the corresponding Schrödinger equation.
+A natural next step is to apply our theory to nanostructures with high enough symmetry allowing for an exact analytic expression for the mirror potential, and for separation of variables in the corresponding Schrödinger equation.
 These include spherical and ellipsoidal nanocrystals, nanorods, nanowires, and nanoplatelets.
-In such structures, the non-perturbative theory is expected to provide a complete realistic description of quantum confined levels, of the oscillator transition strength of the optical transition, of the electron-hole exchange interaction, {\em etc.} More ambitiously, the GBC of the type derived in this paper for interfaces with discontinuity of dielectric constants should allow for a qualitative numerical description of all nanostructures.
+In such structures, the non-perturbative theory is expected to provide a complete realistic description of quantum confined and surface localized levels as well as the wave function leakage into the barrier, of the oscillator transition strength of the optical transition, of the electron-hole exchange interaction, {\em etc.} More ambitiously, the GBC of the type derived in this paper for interfaces with discontinuity of dielectric constants should allow for a qualitative numerical description of all nanostructures.